-Join Curt Frye for an in-depth discussion in this video Google Ngram Viewer, part of Up and Running with Public Data Sets.
+Join Curt Frye for an in-depth discussion in this video Google Ngram Viewer, part of Learning Public Data Sets.

 - I mentioned Google's public data service in another part of this course.
 In this movie I'd like to point you to the Google Ngram Viewer.
 An Ngram is a series of characters of a given length.
 For example, a two-character string is a bigram.
 A three-character string is a trigram, and so on.
 If you perform linguistic analysis, and want to search word usage in books published from 1800 to about 2008, the Google Ngram viewer is a great tool to keep in mind.
 The URL for this resource is books.google.com/Ngrams.